sleede/fab-manager/README.md

 ### General Guidelines

 1. Install RVM with the ruby version specified in the [.ruby-version file](.ruby-version).
-   For more details about the process, Please read the [official RVM documentation](http://rvm.io/rvm/install).
+   For more details about the process, please read the [official RVM documentation](http://rvm.io/rvm/install).
    If you're using ArchLinux, you may have to [read this](doc/archlinux_readme.md) before.

+2. Install Yarn, the front-end package manager.
+   Depending on your system, the installation process may differ, please read the [official Yarn documentation](https://yarnpkg.com/en/docs/install#debian-stable).

-2. Retrieve the project from Git
+3. Retrieve the project from Git

    ```bash
    git clone https://github.com/LaCasemate/fab-manager.git
    ```

-3. Install the software dependencies.
+4. Install the software dependencies.
    First install [PostgreSQL](#postgresql) and [ElasticSearch](#elasticsearch) as specified in their respective documentations.
    Then install the other dependencies:
    - For Ubuntu/Debian: